- 1 What do we mean by ‘Visual Research Methods’ (VRM) ?

 - The Teaching Landscape in Creative Arts Subjects This research project undertaken through the Creative Learning in Practice (CLIP) CETL used photo-elicitation interviews.

-- Barbara Zamorski ‘Research-led Teaching and Learning in Higher Education: a Case study’ Teaching in Higher Education, Vol. 7, No. 4, 2002 “12 undergraduate researchers were … asked to carry out a set of small-scale qualitative research tasks’.
+- Zamorski ‘Research-led Teaching and Learning in Higher Education: a Case study’ Teaching in Higher Education, Vol. 7, No. 4, 2002 “12 undergraduate researchers were … asked to carry out a set of small-scale qualitative research tasks’.
 [These included] using a digital camera to capture 12 ‘images of research’ at the University and provide a written commentary to accompany the images.”